Operator Playbooks exists to document and share how teams structure complex work under real costs, real trade-offs, and sustained operating pressure.

 Who Operator Playbooks is for

-• DTC teams already managing meaningful spend and complexity
+- Teams already managing meaningful scale and complexity

 If you are looking for shortcuts, hacks, or surface-level tactics, this is unlikely to be a fit.